provenance-io/provwasm/docs/tutorial/12-execute.md

 ## Up Next

 The smart contract has been verified to be deployed and working.
-Proceed to the [Migrate](13-migrate.md) section for notes on how to upgrade smart contracts.
-Or, proceed to Part 3 to see how to [Integrate](14-integration) Kotlin applications.
+This concludes Part 2 of the tutorial.
+Proceed to the [Migrate](13-migrate.md) section for information on how to upgrade smart contracts.